Operation of a high-frequency, phase-slip qubit: Discussion

-Our phase slip qubit design operated at zero flux presents a platform for building high frequency qubits that can operate at high temperatures.
+Our phase slip qubit also presents a platform for building high frequency qubits that can operate at high temperatures.
 Building superconducting qubits that can operate at high temperatures has become increasingly important as superconducting quantum processors run into limits imposed by cooling capabilities of current technologies.
 While we observed that the qubit relaxation time started to degrade significantly at temperatures below the superconducting transition temperature, our demonstrated qubit operation above \qty{100}{mK} already significantly reduces the technological requirements needed to cool superconducting qubits beyond what can be achieved by aluminum-based superconducting qubits.
-The observed poor thermalization of the qubit suggests multiple paths forward for further increasing the qubit operating temperature.
-It may be possible that the qubit is coupled to a different bath compared with current superconducting qubits due to its high frequency, which would require additional filtering compared to standard devices.
+The observed poor thermalization of the qubit may be due to it coupling to a different bath compared with current superconducting qubits, which would require additional filtering compared to standard devices.
 The very thin superconducting TiN film may also have large enough disorder to prolong thermalization times; measurements of qubits made using superconducting films with different levels of disorder will be useful in understanding this mechanism.
 Usage of superconducting films with even higher transition temperatures than TiN may present a path to superconducting qubits operating above \qty{4}{K}.